psitpl/TF_decor/README.md

 ## TF_decor
-* This program is the image classifier for traditional products
+* This program is the image classifier for traditional products from Russia, Poland, Turkey and Belarus
 * It bases on image classifier [tensorflow-for-poets-2](https://github.com/googlecodelabs/tensorflow-for-poets-2)

 * Accuracy achieved: 93.8%